esphome/esphome-docs/components/logger.rst

    specific component or tag.
 See :ref:`Manual Log Levels for more information <logger-manual_tag_specific_levels>`.
 -  **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.
+-  **include_timestamps** (*Optional*, boolean): Include a timestamp into every log message.
+   The timestamp is number of milliseconds since start of ESP execution, and overflows approximately every 49 days and 17 hours.
+Useful when debugging performance issues, or optimizing battery-powered setups utilizing deep sleep.

 Advanced settings: